Skip to main content

 Many heavily marketed greens powders, "detox" blends, and "immune boosters" are overrated.
 They tend to combine many ingredients at sub-therapeutic doses with vague claims.
 Targeted, clinically dosed single ingredients almost always outperform expensive blends with proprietary mystery formulas.

 Magnesium, vitamin D3 with K2, omega-3 (with high EPA/DHA), and adequate B12 are often underused despite strong evidence and common deficits.
 Creatine is also underrated outside the gym world for cognitive support.
-These four to five tools cover a large portion of real deficiencies in my Philadelphia patient population.
+These 4 to 5 tools cover a large portion of real deficiencies in my Philadelphia patient population.

 A full Precision Medicine workup with comprehensive labs and personalized supplement guidance is typically priced as part of a Direct Primary Care membership at Fishtown Medicine.
 Lab costs vary based on insurance coverage.
 The savings from cutting unneeded supplements often offset the cost of testing within months.